 • .museum – Museums

-New generic TLDs are being introduced to support company branding, industry-specific, or creative domain naming.
+New generic TLDs are being introduced to support company branding, industry-specific domains, or creative domain names.
 Examples include:

 • .tech